Read all about the BEST ways to get from Chiang Mai to Pai.

 The Aya rental service can include baggage transport so you are free to ride up without trying to carry large and heavy bags.
 This is useful especially if you’re on one bike!!

-Who Are The Best Motorbike Rental Chiang Mai:
+Who Offers The Best Motorbike Rental In Chiang Mai?

-Two others worth mentioning are Mr Mechanic and Aya service Chiang Mai/ Aya Service Pai and are some of the best Thailand motorcycle rental companies.
+Two others worth mentioning are Mr Mechanic and Aya Service Chiang Mai/ Aya Service Pai which are some of the best Thailand motorcycle rental companies.
+Either way, most rental companies are affordable with Thailand being one of the best budget countries to visit.

 Problems With The Police!